 Kimball International, Inc. to Announce Second Quarter Fiscal Year 2023 Financial Results

-/EIN News/ -- JASPER, Ind., Jan.
-13, 2023 (GLOBE NEWSWIRE) -- Kimball International, Inc. (NASDAQ: KBAL) will announce its second quarter fiscal year 2023 financial results on Thursday, February 2, 2023, after the close of the market.
+JASPER, Ind., Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Kimball International, Inc. KBAL will announce its second quarter fiscal year 2023 financial results on Thursday, February 2, 2023, after the close of the market.
 The Company will host a conference call on Thursday, February 2, 2023, at 5:00 p.m.
 ET to review its financial performance.

 To join the call, dial 1-833-535-2198 or internationally 1-412-317-0667 approximately ten minutes prior and tell the operator you wish to join Kimball International's conference call.
 The live webcast can be accessed at www.ir.kimballinternational.com.